 Support for Unhoused

-We stood up mobile outreach teams to reach out to people sheltering where they were, monitor community health, provide COVID-19 education and essential hygiene needs, and give appropriate referrals to services.
+We also stood up mobile outreach teams to reach out to people sheltering where they were, monitor community health, provide COVID-19 education and essential hygiene needs, and give appropriate referrals to services.
 In Phase 2, the outreach teams have shifted to linking people to resources and services, as previously envisioned in the Lane County Shelter Feasibility Study.

 Response Efforts Accomplished with Critical Community Partnerships